-18. For the balancing test, we restrict our sample to the observations in the reference households from which observations reported for the main results are drawn.
-To account for the different group sizes (719 households in the treatment group and 1,084 households in the control group), we report the difference in means scaled by the square root of the sum of the variances, as a scale-free measure of the difference in distributions.
-Imbens and Wooldridge (2009) suggest as a rule of thumb that the normalized difference should not exceed one-quarter.
-19. From our data, we have two candidates for instruments: agent availability, a dummy variable that denotes whether a mobile money agent provides services in the village, and agent proximity, which gives a measure to the closest agent from the village centroid.
+20 From our data, we have two candidates for instruments: agent availability, a dummy variable that denotes whether a mobile money agent provides services in the village, and agent proximity, which gives a measure to the closest agent from the village centroid.
 The choice of instruments closely follows Jack and Suri (2014).
-See Online Appendix A3 for the first-stage models of mobile money indicator and its interaction with rainfall shock.
+See Appendix A3 for the first stage models of mobile money indicator and its interaction with rainfall shock.